gipplab/pds_goe_GroupName/README.md

 This point has to be agreed on in advance with you tutor.

 ----
-### Table for self-check
+### Table for self-check (required only for custom project)

-Please make sure to include and fill out the following table for monitoring your progress and to ease the evalutation by the tutors.
+Please make sure to include and fill out the following table for monitoring your progress and to ease the evalutation by the tutors in case you chose the custom project.
+For the default project, you are free to adapt the table to the respective requirements.

 | Category                  | Details                                                                        | Mark with ✔️ |
 |:--------------------------|:-------------------------------------------------------------------------------|--------------|